 If you participated in a previous employer’s retirement plan, you will not be able to roll over any funds into the IRP.
 Also, if you remain active with Baker Hughes, but move to an IRP-ineligible company code, you will not be able to roll over your IRP account into another Baker Hughes retirement plan.

 You decide how to invest your contributions and the Baker Hughes Company contributions in one or more of the IRP’s investment funds.
 When making these decisions, you should consider your attitude toward risk, how much time you have until you retire, and your financial objectives.
-Information on the investment options available to you may be found by accessing the Investment Information page in the Useful Information section of the RBC website.
+Information on the investment options available to you may be found by accessing the Investment Information page in the Useful Information section of the JTC website.

 It is important to note that taxes are not withheld from distributions from the plan.
 The money you receive from your account may be subject to tax.
 You are responsible for reporting and paying any tax on your IRP benefit.
 If you have tax questions, you are responsible for seeking advice from a qualified tax professional.